USS Enterprise (NCC-1701): Strange New Worlds

 Enterprise is the main setting of Star Trek: Strange New Worlds (2022–present), which depicts the ship led by Captain Christopher Pike.
 Anson Mount, who plays Pike, said Strange New Worlds has a "big idea of the week" like the original Star Trek, and as such the Enterprise is "the star of the show".
 Rebecca Romijn, who plays first officer Una Chin-Riley, called the Enterprise "sexy, and groovy, and fun."
 According to producer Akiva Goldsman, the show's designers "tried to evoke the experience of watching [the original Star Trek], but with the grammar available to us today."
 Goldsman describes the ship as aspirational and meant to pull audiences into an imagined future.

 The Enterprise in Strange New Worlds differs slightly from its Discovery appearance.
 The bridge set for Strange New Worlds was more compact than the one built for Discovery to bring it closer to the size of the original series set.
 The sets were designed to function like a practical starship, with moving components and pre-programmed monitor graphics that reacted to the actors.
 While the viewscreen was a visual effect in Discovery, it was physically built into the Strange New Worlds set.
 Sickbay was an entirely new design, meant to convey a large scale and capable of accommodating many camera movements.
 Designers relied on a massive augmented reality LED volume to depict the scale of main engineering.
-Due to COVID-19, some sets were not complete when filming began; Goldsman said they were "building the Enterprise around shooting on the Enterprise."
+Due to the COVID-19 pandemic, some sets were not complete when filming began.
+Goldsman said they were "building the Enterprise around shooting on the Enterprise."
 Production designers also changed the color scheme, "warming" it from its Discovery palette.
 A specific shade of red is used as a secondary color throughout the ship, complementing warm and cold off-whites.